 - Are there emerging geographies to plan?
 Demographics shift constantly.

-Then comes execution of the strategy.
-Though he is hundreds of years old, Santa is quite progressive in use of technology.
 He has to have implemented a leading ERP application.
 But suppose his Transportation Management System (TMS) is not up to jolly standards.
 He needs options and he needs help.

-An operation of this scale likely requires a trusted partner (elves are a bit lacking in supply chain and IT skills) that is willing to work at the North Pole or adjust virtual schedules.
+An operation of this scale likely requires a trusted partner (elves are a bit lacking in supply chain and IT skills) who is willing to work at the North Pole or adjust virtual schedules.
 That partner is going to help implement the right solution and ensure it meets his specific needs.
 Failure is not an option.

 The big night comes and the teams need to be sure they have anticipated requirements to ensure success.
 These may include: